li-jianli/jovay-docs/guide/how-to-access-the-devnet.md

 ✅✅ Transaction hash : 0x620629487a0497afd77c838637fa4a57e9c4cdf72cd9993ea35c9e3bff6a3e7a
 🎉🎉 Send transaction success.
 ```
-After sending thewithdrawtransaction on Jovay, wait for the next batch (~20 minutes) to roll up to Sepolia.
-Searchwithdrawtransaction hash on Jovay Explorer to view the details.
+After sending the `withdraw` transaction on Jovay, wait for the next batch (~20 minutes) to roll up to Sepolia.
+Search `withdraw` transaction hash on Jovay Explorer to view the details.
 ![withdraw transaction](./Images/Access/withdraw%20transaction.png)

 Once the batch is verified on L1, the Proof field will display a hex value.
 At that point, you can proceed to execute `finalizeWithdraw`.